-The Globe Artichoke - Cynara cardunculus - has for centuries been considered as a true connoisseur’s food plant.
-In fact some of the more flavoursome varieties such as the Italian cultivar 'Violetta di Chioggia' were for a time only allowed to be eaten by the Italian aristocracy.
+The Globe Artichoke - Cynara cardunculus - has for centuries been considered a food that only a true connoisseur’s could enjoy.
+In fact some of the more flavoursome varieties, such as the Italian cultivar 'Violetto di Chioggia', were for a time only allowed to be eaten by the Italian aristocracy.

 Although these delicately flavoured flower heads owe their history and cultivation to the Mediterranean regions of Southern Europe, its true origins are believed to have come from North Africa where they are still found in the wild state.
-Even its name, a derivation of the North Italian dialect word ‘articiocco’, has its origins in the Arabic name for this plant- al-kharshof.
+Even its name, a derivation of the North Italian dialect word ‘art ciocco’, has its origins in the Arabic name for this plant- al-khars hof.

 From the 16th century to the end of the 20th century, the French were growing artichokes in Paris and it was here that they were raised to gourmet status.
 Like many of the unusual and rare vegetables available at that time, artichokes were so costly that only the wealthy aristocracy could afford them.
 However it was the high profits that could be made from growing artichokes that motivated farmers in Italy, Greece and Spain to build up stocks and grow artichokes in large quantities.
 With the prospect of this gourmet vegetable now being available to the masses, it soon lost its status in France and cultivation here began to diminish.

 Nowadays, the artichoke is a much more humble crop, easy to grow with many varieties now suitable for the colder regions of Europe.
 The old cultivars such as 'Violetta di Chioggia', and 'Gros Vert de Laon' are still available today and growing these historic varieties from seed is a relatively easy affair.
 So if you want to step back in time and eat the ‘forbidden fruits’ once only reserved and enjoyed by the European aristocracy why not try and grow some yourself today?